rapidsai/docs/api/rapids-cmake/23.02/_sources/packages/rapids_cpm_versions.rst.txt

     An optional boolean value that represents if CPM should just download the package ( `CPM_DOWNLOAD_ALL` ) instead of first searching for it on the machine.

-    If no such field exists the default is `false` for default packages, and `true` for any package that has an override.
+    The default value for this field is `false` unless all of the following criteria is met.
+        - The projects exists in both the default and override files
+        - The `git_url` or `git_tag` have been overridden

 ``patches``
     An optional list of dictionary sets of git patches to apply to the project